MGhait/CAT-backend/CMU/lecture-01.md

 Each table has multiple columns, each column has a unique name .
 ==Tables are known as **Relations**==

 **Structure:** The dfintion of the database's relations and their contents.

 **Integrity:** Ensure the  database's contents satisfy constraints.

 **Manipulation:**  Programming interface for accessing and modifying a database's contents.

-A ==relation==  is and unordered set that contion the relationship of attributes that represent entities.
+A **relation**  is and unordered set that contion the relationship of attributes that represent entities.
-A ==tuple or record== is a set of attribute values (also known as its domain ) in the relation.
+A **tuple or record** is a set of attribute values (also known as its domain ) in the relation.

 > every relation should have ==primary key== uniquely identifies a single tuple.
 **foreign key** specifies that an attribute form one relation has to map to a tuple in another relation (primary key in onother table )